talhanamaldi/To-Do-List/README.md

 # To-Do-List
-This is a to do list web application.
+This is a basic to do list web application.
+This application stores your data in MongoDB Atlas.
+In this web application I created backend using Express.js.